tanuj5480/100-Days-of-Data-Science/Logs.md

 2. One hot encoding the categorical variables (which leads to much higher number of variables)
 3. Principal Component Analysis (to bring down the number of variables, while not losing information)

+## Day 4: Nov 3, 2018

+**Progress**: PCA for the independant variables
+Next Step is to compare two models, PCA based and non-PCA based